Google Analytics: Multi-Channel Attribution Models

 Other ideas for this last step include the ability to give generic or brand keywords more or less credit.
 Or giving Direct or Social more or less credit.
 Or giving all Social visits that are the last click prior to conversion only half the credit compared to other interactions in the path (Include Position in Path Exactly Matching Last and Include Source Exactly Matching Social, where Social is your campaign tracking parameter).

-[sidebar] Once again in step four you see how clever use of custom filters can auto-correct some of your earlier assumptions related to distributions of credit in step one.
+Totally your call.
+Just remember to drag your common sense along when you sit down to do this. [sidebar] Once again in step four you see how clever use of custom filters can auto-correct some of your earlier assumptions related to distributions of credit in step one.
 If campaigns in the middle, or the first one, don’t have the optimal interaction they will automatically be penalized.

+That is all it takes, four simple steps, a pinch of understanding your business, and a sprinkling of common sense.
 It should be completely obvious to you that this model is based on a specific client’s business environment, my experience, and business priorities.

+While I believe it will serve as a good starting point for your very own custom attribution model, it might not be optimal for you.
 Hence, more than anything else, I would love for you to follow the thought process and the reasons for making choice x or choice y.
 Then apply that level of critical thinking as you go about creating a model for your digital business.

 When it comes to multi-channel attribution models, the 2 most common models are Markov and Shapley models.
 While there are plenty of blogs talking about these models along with the Python libraries to implement them, it was a struggle to find resources that talk about these models, not to a data scientist but a marketer. […]